-Blackwell First School, St. Catherine's Rd., Blackwell, Near Bromsgrove, Worcestershire.
-B60 1BN November 2019 Dear Families, Extra curricular clubs offer children different opportunities to explore new interests and apply their learning.
-The children have come back refreshed and with smiles on their faces ready to learn!
-This half term is always one of the busiest in school as the children learn about 'Remembrance Day' and their 'Blackwell Bear Travels' project and also Christmas arrives before too long.
-During 'Blackwell Bear Travels' the children will learn about the wider world through Geography, R.E. and D.T and at the end of the topic will share their learning with the rest of the school in an 'Our World Celebration' morning.
 Christmas festivities begin in December and learning is focussed around the Nativity story.
-Red and Green Classes will perform this story at the church whilst the older classes will perform 'Little Fir Tree', a performance based on the story by Hans Christian Andersen.
-Through our concerts we develop the children cultural awareness, including music, dance and literature.
+Red and Green Classes will perform this story whilst the older classes will perform 'Christmas around the World', a performance based on traditions and celebrations around the world.
+Through our concerts, we develop the children's cultural awareness, including music, dance and literature.
+All of the concerts will be professionally filmed and available to stream over Christmas.

 Developing learning behaviours and attitudes is a significant area of our work here at school through our work on values and key competencies.
 (Respectful and Responsible citizens, Competent and Confident learners and Aspirational individuals).
-Nationally, there is a concern regarding children's mental well being and emotional resilience.
+Nationally, there is concern regarding children's mental well being and emotional resilience, particularly following the disruption of COVID.
 Our main focus is to develop children's independence.
 Our focus on Growth Mindset supports this and the children may well come home and talk to you about learning from mistakes, being resilient, working hard, facing a challenge or trying something new.
-As a staff, we have received training in emotion coaching (and our new staff have recently too) to support children's varied emotional needs.
+As a staff, we have all received training in emotion coaching to support children's varied emotional needs.
 The key messages, that may be useful for you as parents to know, are that distraction and hiding emotions is not always a healthy approach.
 Expressing the correct emotion to the children with an explanation is helpful to them in developing their understanding of the emotions they experience.
 When the children themselves are displaying an emotion, it helps when you verbalise the emotion, 'I can see that you are angry and I understand why, but it is important that when you are angry that you.....'
 As you can imagine, friendships are the main area requiring emotional support.
 Bullying is not tolerated and we react swiftly when any bullying starts to be displayed.
 Most friendship issues, however, need time and patience from adults to support children in resolving issues themselves.
 It is important to help children identify strategies for solving their own issues, as adults will not always be around to help.
-Finally, we continue our work on trying to undo the work of the media, advertising and social pressures with regard to gender stereotyping.
+Finally, we continue our work on trying to undo the work of advertising and social pressures with regard to gender stereotyping.
 It is interesting to talk to the children and realise how many of them have fixed ideas about the roles of men/women.
 Our work in Collective Worship and lessons is supporting this as we share examples of famous men and women from all areas of scientific and creative fields.
 Finally, our third value associated with our vision is aspirational individuals and this is about opening children's eyes through the experiences we provide so that they have ambition and a desire to become good individuals who contribute to our community and society.
-Spoken English In order to develop children as writers, they need to be good speakers and to have a varied vocabulary and good sentence structure.
-As teachers and families, we are the models they learn from.
-Here are some 'Top Tips' for supporting spoken English: - Encourage children to look at you as you speak to them, as they learn a lot from non verbal communication, such as facial expressions, gestures etc; - Use and also explain new words to the children to build the bank of vocabulary they use: - Speak in full sentences with them to help them hear the grammatical structures of language; - Correct children's developing speech and grammar as it will not necessarily develop over time unless it is corrected.
-Correct it by repeating the sentence correctly.
-Common errors include: We was which should be We were/ incorrect use of th and f, children often say fink instead of think and need to learn to stick out their tongues for th/ and past tense for irregular verbs used incorrectly, such as catched instead of caught.
-The more the children hear you talk, and talk back themselves, the more their language will develop.
-SCHOOL SPORT and THE ARTS - Wake and Shake our half termly competition showed excellent co-operation and effort.
-Well done Blue Class for being the first champions of the year. - Craft club with Mrs Dyson and Sewing Club with Mrs Moran is providing children with the opportunity to explore and apply their art skills to a wider range of artworks.
-The children really enjoy this close link between the curriculum and their clubs.